 The Sonova Group has various employee benefit plans.
 Most of its salaried employees are covered by these plans, of which some are defined benefit plans.
 The present value of the defined benefit obligations at the end of the 2021/22 financial year amounts to CHF 492.2 million (previous year CHF 495.5 million).
 This includes CHF 471.0 million (previous year CHF 483.9 million) from the Swiss pension plan.
 With such plans, actuarial assumptions are made for the purpose of estimating future developments, including estimates and assumptions relating to discount rates, and future wage as well as pension trends.
 Actuaries also use statistical data such as mortality tables and staff turnover rates with a view to determining employee benefit obligations.
-If these factors change due to a change in economic or market conditions.
+If these factors change due to a change in economic or market conditions, the subsequent results could deviate considerably from the actuarial reports and calculations.
 In the medium term, such deviations could have an impact on the equity.